Zen and the Art of Faking It

 San Lee has an honesty problem, a cash flow problem, and a distinct lack of coolness.
 A chance encounter with a library book (and a chance to intrigue a girl at his new school) inspires him to give himself a personality makeover - he will be a Zen master.
 He will be philosophical when classmates taunt him, and he will pretend that his shabby clothes are a matter of choice, not necessity.
 What price should he pay for popularity?

-I was poor.
+"I was poor.
 I was Chinese.
 I was adopted.
 I had a screwed-up family.
 I was afraid of bugs, especially spiders.
 None of those attributes necessarily jumped up and screamed "Look!
 I'm a Star!"
 I tried to come up with some amazing talent I might possess, but because of the whole change-interests-every-year thing, I only had a collection of semi-lame half talents.
-And neither "You should see me almost play the violin!" nor "Check out my stunning ability to juggle two objects!" sounded like the slogan of a successful middle school maverick." p.13
+And neither "You should see me almost play the violin!" nor "Check out my stunning ability to juggle two objects!" sounded like the slogan of a successful middle school maverick."

-If you liked this book, you might also like . . .
+If you like this book, you may also like . . .